mia-platform/miactl/docs/20_setup.md

 ## Installation

-`miactl` can be installed in different ways, you can choose to one that better fits your needs and the operating system you are using:
+`miactl` can be installed in different ways, you can choose the one that better fits your needs and the operating system you are using:

 - [Setup](#setup)
 	- [Installation](#installation)